Bhutan's Chomolhari Trek and the Thimpu Festival

 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

 Day 2: Transfer to the airport and take the short flight to Bhutan's only airport, at Paro.
 Views of Everest en route.
-On arrival, transfer (1 hour) to Thimpu and make our first visit to the Festival.
-Overnight hotel.
+On arrival, we transfer (1 hour) to Thimpu and after checking in to our hotel, we can look around this small and remarkable Himalayan capital city.

-Day 3: The whole day is free to enjoy the Thimpu festival, which takes place in the courtyard of the Tashichoedzong Palace.
+Day 3: The whole day is free to enjoy the Thimpu festival, which begins today.
+The festival takes place in the courtyard of the Tashichoedzong Palace and consist of a paradea and various ceremonies interspersed with plays and dances by elaborately masked monks and laymen.
 Overnight hotel.

-Day 5: We drive back to Paro and continue beyond the town to the ruined Drugyel Dzong.
+Day 5: We drive back to Paro and continue for a few miles beyond the town to the west to reach the ruined Drugyel Dzong.
 From here we follow a jeep road beside the Paro river in 4X4 vehicles for around 2 hours to the road-head at Shana.
 Beginning the Chomolhari trek, we walk for 3 hours to our first campsite at Thongo Samba (3200m)

 Day 6: We follow the river through lovely mixed forest on an undulating trail.
 At a junction of 2 valleys, we turn north towards Chomolhari which is now visible and in a further 30 minutes, we reach our camp at Soi Thangka.
 (3610m) 3 - 4 hours.